yeehaa123/rizom-monorepo/packages/cms/content/Posts/across-space-and-time.md

 author: yeehaa
 order: 0
 series: ecosystem-architecture
-createdAt: 2024-08-19T09:13:53.991Z
+createdAt: 2024-07-01T08:43:33.622Z
-updatedAt: 2024-08-19T09:13:53.991Z
+updatedAt: 2024-07-01T08:43:33.622Z
-publishedAt: 2024-08-19T09:13:53.991Z
+publishedAt: 2024-07-01T08:43:33.622Z
 bannerImageURL: e313b97a9498621b924d013f77f66dc3.png
-excerpt: The article explores the evolution of "ecosystem" from biology to broader fields, discussing its expansion beyond physical boundaries in the digital age.
-It introduces "ecosystem architecture" as a new approach to designing thriving decentralized organizations.
+excerpt: The article explores the evolution of 'ecosystem' from biology to metaphor, introducing 'ecosystem architecture' as a new approach to designing modern, decentralized organizations that transcend traditional boundaries.
+It challenges conventional frameworks and proposes interdisciplinary solutions for thriving digital networks.
-description: The article explores the evolution of the term "ecosystem" from its biological roots to its broader application in various fields.
-It discusses how the concept has expanded beyond physical boundaries to encompass dispersed networks across space and time, particularly in the digital age.
-The author introduces the idea of "ecosystem architecture" as a new approach to designing and cultivating thriving decentralized organizations, drawing inspiration from diverse disciplines.
+description: The article explores the evolution of the term 'ecosystem' from its biological roots to its metaphorical use in various fields.
+It discusses how the concept has expanded beyond natural systems to describe complex, distributed networks in the digital age.
+The author introduces 'ecosystem architecture' as a new approach to designing and cultivating these modern, decentralized organizations that transcend traditional spatial and temporal boundaries.
 tags:
   - eco
   - org
   - net
-  - design
+  - tech
   - future
+course: groom-your-ecosystem
 ---
 In biology, an ecosystem is confined to a particular space and time.
 It is bound to the specific geographic area where a community of living organisms interacts with their physical environment.
 This space can vary greatly in size, from a small pond, to an expansive forest, or a vast ocean.
 Each ecosystem is characterized by its unique combination of biotic actors, such as plants, animals, and microorganisms, and abiotic factors, including climate, soil, water, and topography which can and will change over time.
 The spatio-temporal boundaries of a biological ecosystem are crucial because they determine the specific interactions and relationships among organisms.